somof/CarND-PID-Control-Project/README.md

 Tuning method is same as twiddle algorithm at the lesson.

-My project automatically tunes two PIDs for throttle and steering while the simulator is working.
+And plus my project keeps up with tuning PIDs coefficients while the simulator is working on-line.
-And the tuning process runs to got threshold error.

 ## Implementation

 ### porting Twiddle Algorithm

-To consecutively tune the two PIDs,
+For consecutively tuning PIDs,
 I had the Twiddle Algorithm converted into state-machine style as bellows:

 original Twiddle Algorithm pseudo code from the lesson:

-Twiddle Algorithm pseudo code:

         best_err = measurement()
         for param, dparam in zip(all_params, all_dparam):